httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

-This specification uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} with a list extension, defined in Section 7 of {{!RFC7230}}, that allows for compact definition of comma-separated lists using a ‘#’ operator (similar to how the ‘*’ operator indicates repetition).
+This specification uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} with a list extension, defined in Section 7 of {{!RFC7230}}, that allows for compact definition of comma-separated lists using a '#' operator (similar to how the '*' operator indicates repetition).
-Additionally, it uses the token, OWS, uri-host and port rules from {{!RFC7230}} and the parameter rule from {{!RFC7231}}.
+Additionally, it uses a token (OWS), uri-host, and port rules from {{!RFC7230}} and the parameter rule from {{!RFC7231}}.

 # The CDN-Loop Request Header Field {#header}

-The CDN-Loop request header field is intended to help a Content Delivery Network identify when an incoming request has already passed through that CDN's servers, to detect loops.
+The CDN-Loop request header field is intended to help a Content Delivery Network identify when an incoming request has already passed through that CDN's servers to detect loops.

 ~~~ abnf
 CDN-Loop  = #cdn-info